Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 ## <a id="install-dependencies-for-shuffle-remote-pmem-extension"></a>5.
 Install dependencies for Shuffle Remote PMem Extension
 ---------------------------

 We have provided a Conda package which will automatically install dependencies needed for Shuffle Remote PMem Extension, refer to [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md) for more information.
-If you have finished [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md), you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars/`,  and skip this session and jump to [6.Install Shuffle Remote PMem Extension for Spark](#install-shuffle-remote-pmem-extension-for-spark)
+If you have finished [OAP-Installation-Guide](../../docs/OAP-Installation-Guide.md), you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars/`.

 ### 5.1 Install HPNL (<https://github.com/Intel-bigdata/HPNL>)